-This is the BEST EVER Cauliflower Fried Rice!
-It's low carb and comes together in 15 minutes thanks to frozen veggies and pre-chopped cauliflower rice.
-Add shrimp for a boost of protein!
+This BEST EVER Cauliflower Fried Rice is low carb & comes together in 15 minutes thanks to frozen veggies and pre-chopped cauliflower rice.

 Is cauliflower rice healthy?

 If you are looking to replace rice in your diet with something healthier, cauliflower rice is a great option for keto, Whole30 and other diet plans.

 Cauliflower is know to be the lower calorie choice (25 per cup vs. 218 per cup in brown rice), has fewer carbs (5g per cup vs 46g per cup in brown rice), is high in fiber, B-vitamins and protein, and contains antioxidants necessary for memory retention.

 Ingredients in cauliflower fried rice

 My favourite part about making fried rice is that it's customizable.
 You can use any vegetables and protein you have on hand, making it the best dish to have when you're working through the last of the groceries in your fridge.
 Here are some of the staples you'll need for your fried rice: